 Can I bring alcohol?

 No, The festival site is within the Eastwood precinct alcohol free zone, the area will be monitored by Security and Police as per usual.

 How do I get there?

 Eastwood train station is right next door and buses head through Eastwood from all directions.
 You can also get the free Shop Ryder shuttle service.
 You'll find more information on the Getting There section.

 Is there parking?

 Parking will be limited and will fill early on the day.
 You may find parking in the streets around Eastwood but be prepared to walk some distance to the Festival area.
 Try to catch public transport instead.
+If you have a disability parking permit and require close access to the Festival, use our free Drop Off Zone.
+Entry is on the corner of Shaftsbury Road and Hillview Lane located on the Festival Map near the Family Zone.
 See the Getting There section for more information.

 Will there be road closures?

-Sections of road will be closed from 6 pm the night before until 9 pm on the day of the festival.
+Sections of road will be closed from 6 pm the night before until 10 pm (or when safe to re-open roads) on the day of the festival.
 Temporary road closures are also in place during the street parade from 9 am - 11 am.
 See details on road closures.